Getting your Trinity Audio player ready...

 Myles laughed.
 He said, “The girl who ruined your street trick this morning.”

-“Myles, I told you that was authentic magic.”
+“Myles, you saw it.
+That was authentic magic.”

 Gene pushed his phone into my hands and pointed at the image on the screen.